 In recent years Northern Italy has become widely popular with both city lovers and travelers looking for natural places in Italy.
-The majestic regions of the Dolomites and the lake district (Lago di Garda, Lago di Como) are often the regions of choice for nature lovers.
+There is plenty to do in Lago di Como, Lago di Garda and the majestic regions of the Dolomites in general.
+It will therefore come as no surprise that these regions are a popular choice for nature lovers.

 Travel a little further north, bordering France lies the unspoiled region of Val d’Aosta with holds some of the best nature in all of Italy, with a fraction of the tourists.
 Time to explore what natural wonders the north of Italy holds.

 Read More: Planning a road trip through Northern Italy?
 Find my one to two-week guide which includes many of the below-mentioned natural wonders in Northern Italy sprinkled with the best cities.

 1. KARERSEE / LAGO DI CAREZZA (TRENTO ALTO ADIGE)